Sphereserver/Source-X/README.md

 This is an experimental fork of SphereServer.
 Since so many (and sometimes radical) changes were done, it was impossible to work on the main repo.<br>
 Most notable changes (right now) are:
-* Bug fixes and heavy changing of some internal behaviours, when needed, to achieve better speed and stability;
+* Bug fixes and heavy changing of some internal behaviours, with the aim to achieve truly better <b>speed</b> and <b>stability</b>;
+* Support for 64 bits architecture and TDM-GCC compiler for Windows;
 * Supports multi-threaded and async networking;
 * Support for CMake, which is now the standard way to generate updated build and project files;
-* Support for 64 bits architecture and TDM-GCC compiler for Windows;
 * Added (and still adding) comments to the code to make it more understandable;
 * Reorganization of directories and files, avoiding big files with thousands of lines;
 * Refactoring of the code, updating to most recent programming standards and to the conventions described below.